Get the confidence and skills you need to be prepared for whatever comes your way in the classroom!

 Teachers have frequent conferences with students.

-Small groups are based around what reading strategy they are working on rather than their reading level.
+Small groups are based around need rather than level.

 These practices—along with competent, capable teachers that have high expectations for student learning—make the difference for students!